Case Studies:

 Supply

-Priority recharge areas within the micro-watershed "Paso de Los Caballos" (approx 600ha), particularly around the main spring “Los Cuevones”.
-Since 2003, contracts have been signed with 5 farmers covering a total of 13 ha (18.6 manzanas), representing 18% of the area designated as critical (73 ha in total).
-It was expected that sufficient funds would be raised to incorporate 5 more farmers by the end of 2005.
+Priority recharge areas within the micro-watershed "Paso de Los Caballos" (approximately 600 hectares), particularly around the main spring, “Los Cuevones.”
+Since 2003, contracts have been signed with five farmers covering a total of 13 hectares (18.6 manzanas), representing 18 per cent of the area designated as critical (73 hectares in total).
+It was expected that sufficient funds would be raised to incorporate five more farmers by the end of 2005.

 Demand